History of our Congregation

 In 1931, under the pressure of its greatly enlarged needs, it began the erection of its present house of worship at the corner of Grand Avenue and Country Club Boulevard.
 The present Temple was dedicated on February 29, 1932.

 Interact with Synagogue 360

-The congregation has been served by Eighteen Rabbis during its history, some of whom are listed among the notable figures of American Jewry.
-The most prominent of these men was Rabbi Eugene Mannheimer, who served the Temple from 1905 – 1952.
+The congregation has been served by nineteen rabbis during its history, some of whom are listed among the notable figures of American Jewry.
+The most prominent of these was Rabbi Eugene Mannheimer, who served the Temple from 1905 – 1952.

 As of July 1, 2021, Rabbi Arthur Nemitoff is serving as the congregation’s interim rabbi,